Larry Murray (musician): Early music career

-After honorable discharge from the Navy in 1961, Murray, along with musician Ed Douglas and famed luthier Yuris Zeltins opened San Diego’s legendary music store, The Blue Guitar; a popular hangout where a lot of future major artists gathered in their younger days and was ground zero for the California folk rock and country rock of the 60s and 70s.
+After honorable discharge from the Navy in 1961, Murray, along with musician Ed Douglas and famed luthier Yuris Zeltins opened San Diego's legendary music store, The Blue Guitar; a popular hangout where a lot of future major artists gathered in their younger days and was ground zero for the California folk rock and country rock of the 60s and 70s.

 Through connections established at the store, Murray and Douglas formed one of San Diego's first bluegrass bands, The Scottsville Squirrel Barkers.
-Active from 1962-1964, the group included Larry Murray on dobro, Bernie Leadon on banjo, Chris Hillman on mandolin, Kenny Wertz on banjo, Ed Douglas on upright bass, with Doug Jeffords and Gary Carr on acoustic guitar.
+Active from 1962 to 1964, the group included Larry Murray on dobro, Bernie Leadon on banjo, Chris Hillman on mandolin, Kenny Wertz on banjo, Ed Douglas on upright bass, with Doug Jeffords and Gary Carr on acoustic guitar.
 The group recorded only one album, Bluegrass Favorites for Crown Records in 1963.

-Hearts and Flowers (1965-1968)
+Hearts and Flowers (1965–1968)

 Following the breakup of the Squirell Barkers, Murray moved to Los Angeles and formed Hearts and Flowers, an early pioneering country rock band with Larry on vocals and guitar, David Dawson on vocals, guitar, and autoharp, and Rick Cunha on vocals and guitar, with various musicians like Pete Carr, Karen Carpenter, Jim Keltner and Leland Skylar recruited for live road gigs.

 The group released two albums on the Capitol Records label— starting with 1967's Now Is the Time for Hearts and Flowers produced by Nik Venet.
 The timing of release may have had something to do with the album's struggle to find an audience as it hit stores the same day as The Beatles' record Sgt.
 Pepper's Lonely Hearts Club Band.
 In 1968 the group released Of Horses–Kids–and Forgotten Women (with Bernie Leadon replacing Rick Cuhna as a full-time member of the group).